 You always run the risk of losing momentum and seeing your ball slide into a hole or down the play field drain, which marks the end of the game.
 Being so fast-paced, pinball requires good reflexes, certain techniques and skill, and great focus, but except for the speed, it resembles life in many ways, particularly the path you follow when you aim to fulfill a goal that affects your emotional or spiritual growth.

 If it’s something you do for others or within a structured setting that holds you accountable (a group, family, school, or job), it’s likely that you’ll experience less resistance and bring things to completion—to feel valuable and appreciated by others.
 But when it comes to doing something by yourself, for yourself, or on your own, it’s a completely different story.
 Your ego-mind—through your ‘sense of otherness‘—will attempt to stall and stop your progress every step of the way.

 Your Resistance Can Take Many Shapes and Forms

-Why?
-Because you unconsciously perceive strengthening your sense of self as a threat.
+You unconsciously perceive strengthening your sense of self as a threat.
 That is, both a threat to your sense of otherness that represents the authority voices and figures you internalized as a child (yes, they’re still there, no matter how much psychotherapy you’ve done), as well as a threat to the ego as a whole, because fulfilling your desires eventually helps you recognize that those desires are but dangling carrots leading you to find yourself and the meaning of your life.

 In fact, all your resistance—manifesting as fears, doubts, dramas, anxieties, illusions, addictions, and illnesses—is the ego’s refusal to let go of your self-images and embrace all of who YOU are, to realize your divine nature and infinite power.
 Keeping you fixated on others or stuck with all the excuses you make to avoid reaching your goals and dreams is how the ego-mind remains in control, holding you emotionally stuck in the past.